Galois connecting call-by-value and call-by-name: Call-by-push-value, call-by-value, and call-by-name

 We extend our two languages with recursion.
 For CBPV we extend the syntax of computations with fixed points $\cbpvrecterm{x}[\comp{C}]{M}$, and correspondingly extend the type system and operational semantics with the following rules:

-\extendedonly{ The variable $x$ is bound to a thunk of the recursive computation, so recursion is done by forcing $x$.
-(This is not the only way to add recursion to CBPV \cite{devesas-campos-levy:syntactic-computational-adequacy}, but is the most convenient for our purposes.) } Of course, by adding recursion we lose strong normalization (but the semantics is still deterministic).
+The variable $x$ is bound to a thunk of the recursive computation, so recursion is done by forcing $x$.
+(This is not the only way to add recursion to CBPV \cite{devesas-campos-levy:syntactic-computational-adequacy}, but is the most convenient for our purposes.)
+Of course, by adding recursion we lose normalization (but the semantics is still deterministic).
 We extend the source language, and the two translations into CBPV, with recursive functions:

-\extendedonly{ Again, the translations are the same as those given by Levy~\cite{levy:call-by-push-value}, except that Levy has general fixed points for call-by-name, rather than just recursive functions. } The expression $ \Omega_\tau = ((\valuerecterm{f}[\booltype][\tau]{x}{f\,x})\,\falseterm) : \tau $ enables us to distinguish between call-by-value and call-by-name: $(\absterm{x}[\tau]{\falseterm})\,\Omega_\tau$ diverges in call-by-value but not in call-by-name.
+Again, the translations are the same as those given by Levy~\cite{levy:call-by-push-value}, except that Levy has general fixed points for call-by-name, rather than just recursive functions.
+The expression $ \Omega_\tau = ((\valuerecterm{f}[\booltype][\tau]{x}{f\,x})\,\falseterm) : \tau $ enables us to distinguish between call-by-value and call-by-name: $(\absterm{x}[\tau]{\trueterm})\,\Omega_\tau$ diverges in call-by-value but not in call-by-name.
 In particular, we have $ \translatename{(\absterm{x}[\tau]{\trueterm})\,\Omega_\tau} \reducesto \returnterm \trueterm $, but there is no $R$ such that $ \translatevalue{(\absterm{x}[\tau]{\trueterm})\,\Omega_\tau} \reducesto R $.

-For this example, we define the program relation $\syntaxleq$ by
+For this example, we define the program relation $\syntaxleq_{\mathrm{div}}$ by

-so that $M \ctxleq[\Gamma] M'$ informally means if a program containing $M$ terminates with some result then the same program with $M'$ instead of $M$ terminates with the same result. \end{example}
+so that $M \ctxleq[\Gamma] M'$ informally means if a program containing $M$ terminates with some result then the same program with $M'$ instead of $M$ terminates with the same result. \end{exa}

-\begin{example}[Nondeterminism] Finally, we consider finite nondeterminism.
+\begin{exa}[Nondeterminism] For our third example, we consider finite nondeterminism.
 Again call-by-value and call-by-name have different behaviour, but any result of a call-by-value execution is also a result of a call-by-name execution (if suitable nondeterministic choices are made).

 We consider CBPV without recursion, but augmented with computations $\failconstant[\comp{C}]$ for nullary nondeterministic choice and $\orterm{M}{N}$ for binary nondeterministic choice between computations; the typing and evaluation rules are standard: